 5. Eat-in instead of getting take-out

 If you are going to a restaurant already, why not experience it fully by dining in?
-Not only will you eliminate the use of disposable containers and utensils, but you can also experience the atmosphere as well.
+Not only will you eliminate the use of disposable containers and utensils, but you can also experience the atmosphere.
 And there’s a better chance for you to meet other travellers eating out than in front of your laptop!

 - Eliminate the use of disposable containers and utensils

-- Possibly meeting new people over great food
+- Possibly meeting new friends over great food

 6. Bring re-usable products

-I always travel with a squeeze water bottle wherever I go.
-From the time I hop on a plane to many day trips and even hiking trips, the water bottle has been a lifesaver.
+A squeeze water bottle is super helpful for plane rides and day trips.
 I usually fill it up whenever I find a water fountain or water filter at my accommodation.
 Or I boil water in certain cities whenever tap water is unsafe for consumption.
-And as a bonus, the water bottle doubles as a neti pot as well (for my allergies).
+And as a bonus, the water bottle doubles as a neti pot (for my allergies).

 And ladies, if you haven’t tried a menstrual cup yet, you should at least give it a try.
 I love my Diva Cup (sometimes).
-I love it because I don’t have to carry months of supplies in my little carry-on backpack.
-I am still getting used to the whole idea (I’ve only used it for less than a year).
-Sometimes it is not as convenient when you are in a public bathroom.
-But I look past all of it because I know I’m doing my part in eliminating waste and saving the environment.
-We all have to make sacrifices, and this is my way of doing my part to save the earth.
+I love it because I don’t have to carry months of supplies in my carry-on backpack.
+Although sometimes it is not as convenient in a public bathroom.
+But I look past all of it because I know I’m doing my part in eliminating waste.
+We all have to make sacrifices, which is my way of doing my part to save the earth.

 - Minimize plastic water bottle wastes